 WASHINGTON – Rep. Randy Neugebauer (R-TX), Chairman of the Financial Institutions and Consumer Credit Subcommittee, delivered the following opening statement—as prepared for delivery—at today’s Subcommittee hearing to examine how the financial sector addresses cyber threats:

-Congressman Randy Neugebauer proudly represents the 19th Congressional District of Texas, which stretches across 29 counties.
-He has offices in the cities of Abilene, Big Spring and Lubbock.
+Randy Neugebauer proudly represents the 19th Congressional District, which stretches across 29 counties in West Texas and the Big Country.

 Raised in Lubbock, Randy learned the West Texas values of family, faith, hard work, and public service.
 These are the values he has carried with him throughout his life, as an accounting student at Texas Tech University, as a banker, as a homebuilder, and now as a Member of Congress.

 Randy serves on the Financial Services Committee, where he is Chairman of the Financial Institutions and Consumer Credit Subcommittee.
 In this role, he has oversight responsibility for U.S. banks and the banking industry, credit unions, depository institutions and federal deposit insurance, consumer credit, and financial regulators including the Federal Deposit Insurance Corporation and the Federal Reserve.
 Randy is also the Vice Chairman of the House Agriculture Committee, where he played a leading role in developing the 2014 Farm Bill.
 He also serves on the House Committee on Science, Space, and Technology.